 There are a huge number of parenting books available to new parents.
 If you have kids, you've probably read a few, whether out of curiosity or sheer desperation.

 Whatever style of parenting you aspire to, there is a book to help you out!
-There are however a number of books that seem to cause controversy.
-Maybe because they offer parenting suggestions that are contrary to what is currently fashionable, or perhaps because they seem to take an extreme or rather inflexible view of child rearing.
+There are however a number of books that have caused controversy for various reasons; maybe because they offer parenting suggestions that are contrary to what is currently fashionable, or perhaps because they seem to take an extreme or rather inflexible view of child rearing.

-So here are some of the most controversial; some have ideas which may seem extreme, weird or just plain daft.
+So here is a list of of the most controversial parenting books.
+Some have ideas which may seem extreme, weird or just plain daft.
 Some of them seem like harder work for the parents than for the child.

 My take-away from reading these books?
 I personally don't believe in sticking rigidly to anyone else's parenting methods, however I do believe that there is always something that can be learnt from these books.